WUFAZA/Minisite_01/README.md

 A minimal and lightweight portfolio template designed for developers, designers, and creatives.
 It offers a clean, modern interface to showcase your work, share your ideas, and write blog posts.

-Built using Next.js, Sylph is optimized for performance and developer experience, providing flexibility and ease of use whether you're showcasing projects or writing content.
+Built using Next.js, minisite is optimized for performance and developer experience, providing flexibility and ease of use whether you're showcasing projects or writing content.

 ## Features